 CUNY Macaulay Honors College (BS/BA, 2010)

 Upcoming Speaking Engagements

 James Mariani presents “Mobile App Legal Risks for Companies” as part of a Strafford webinar.

 May 1 2019

 Past Speaking Engagements

 James Mariani speaks to students at Hunter College for a pre-law lunch and learn program.

 PLI’s Social Media 2019: Addressing Corporate Risks

-James Mariani speaks on “Privacy Law Considerations for Social Media and Mobile Apps” at the Practising Law Institute’s Social Media 2019: Addressing Corporate Risks program in San Francisco.
+James Mariani speaks on “Privacy Law Considerations for Social Media and Mobile Apps” and “View From the Trenches” at the Practising Law Institute’s Social Media 2019: Addressing Corporate Risks program in San Francisco.
 More information here.

 February 1 2019